Idaho Summer Memories: A snapshot of solitude that we experienced near Sun Valley.

 Over the last several months I feel like there has been a Cambrian explosion in the number of PKM Apps out there.
 I have been curiously watching (and trying) some of them.
 I don’t know how note-taking suddenly became a problem that companies are trying to solve.

 I also think what has been crazy is the fact that a number of vloggers pushing these apps as productivity enhancers.
-One week there will be a video about “How Obsidian is the killer PKM App”, the next week there will be a video “How Tana will make your brain melt?”.
-Are these vloggers really using all these apps to take notes, I highly doubt it.
+One week there will be a video about “How Obsidian is the killer PKM App”, the next week there will be a video “How Tana will make your brain melt?

 I love hikes in the PNW.
 The air is always so fresh and the forests have so much water.
 Everywhere you hike in winter you have all these little streams and when you can actually catch the sun during the wet winter season, you get to see beautiful scenery like this where the sun shines through the mossy trees.
 The picture below just reminds me of how enchanting the forest really is.